NIR Light-Matter Interaction: Absorption, Overtones, and What's Inside the Instrument

 What NIR Absorption Actually Measures

-The vibrations NIR detects aren't the basic ones you'd see in mid-infrared.
-They're overtones and combination bands — higher-order harmonics of those basic molecular stretches.
-These signals are weaker, which is why NIR light penetrates deeper into a sample than mid-IR does.
-That depth is part of what makes NIR practical for bulk materials like grain or feed pellets.
+The vibrations NIR detects are not the basic ones observed in mid-infrared.
+They are overtones and combination bands — higher-order harmonics of those basic molecular stretches.
+These signals are weaker.
+That is why NIR light penetrates deeper into a sample than mid-IR does.
+That penetration depth is part of what makes NIR practical for bulk materials like grain or feed pellets.

 The amount of light absorbed at each wavelength corresponds to the concentration of the compounds producing that absorption.
-More protein in a wheat sample means more N-H bond absorption in the relevant spectral region — typically around 2050–2180 nm for protein combination bands and 1500–1560 nm for the first overtone of the N-H stretch.
+More protein in a wheat sample means more N-H bond absorption in the relevant spectral region.
+Protein combination bands appear typically around 2050–2180 nm.
+The first overtone of the N-H stretch appears at 1500–1560 nm.
 That relationship, once established through calibration against reference lab data, is what lets the instrument report a protein percentage in under 30 seconds.

 Overtones and Combination Bands: Why They Matter